typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 ```

 In the case of `Option`, if any of `foo/bar/baz/quux` returns a `None`, that `None` simply
-gets thread through the rest of the computation - no `try/catch` statements marching off
+gets threaded through the rest of the computation – no `try/catch` statements marching off
 the right side of the screen!

-For-comprehensions in Scala require the type we're working with to have `flatMap`, and
+For comprehensions in Scala require the type we're working with to have `flatMap` and
-`map`. `flatMap`, along with "pure" and some laws, are the requisite functions needed
+`map`. `flatMap`, along with `pure` and some laws, are the requisite functions needed
-to form a monad - `map` can be defined in terms of `flatMap` and "pure".
+to form a monad – `map` can be defined in terms of `flatMap` and `pure`.
-With `scala.util.Either` however, we don't have those - we have
+With `scala.util.Either` however, we don't have those – we have
-to use an explicit conversion via `Either#Right` and `Either#Left` which defeats the purpose
+to use an explicit conversion via `Either#Right` and `Either#Left`
 (it's the equivalent of somehow asserting that your value is there (`Right`) or not (`Left`),
-defeating the purpose of `Either` - a similar argument can be made with `Option` and `Option#get`).
+defeating the purpose of `Either` – a similar argument can be made with `Option` and `Option#get`).

 Thankfully, we have an alternative in the [Scalaz](http://typelevel.org/) library via
-`scalaz.\/` (I just pronounce this "either" - some say disjoint union or just "or") that is a right-biased
+`scalaz.\/` (I just pronounce this "either" – some say disjoint union or just "or"), a right-biased
-version of `scala.util.Either` - that is, calling `\/#map` map's over the value if it's in
+version of `scala.util.Either` – that is, calling `\/#map` maps over the value if it's in
 a "right" (`scalaz.\/-`), otherwise if it's "left" (`scalaz.-\/`) it just threads it through
 without touching it, much like how `Option` behaves.
 We can therefore alter the earlier function: